universe-builders/universe-builders.github.io/void-survivors/pitch-video.md

 * How does it help business: Builds a reusable technical foundation that is unique in it's market positioning

 * Inclusion: No matter what you play on or what your skill level, you are welcomed and encouraged to join.

+* Justification: More divided world -- fully inclusive game

+* Justification: Gaming communities have moved from async comms to sync comms (youtube -> twitch, facebook/reddit -> discord)
+    * A game like this wouldn't have thrived in those async environments